-I recently wrote about recognizing the signs of good relationship advice…and then I realized I didn’t actually talk about how women can get relationship advice that is trustworthy and insightful.
-This is an extremely important topic here on Blossom because so many women ask me for help with their relationships!
-I know how difficult it is to make a decision and take action towards making big changes in life…and I think women often get stuck in the “advice seeking stage.”
-We focus more on asking for relationship advice, and less on listening to our own inner voices.
+I recently wrote about recognizing the signs your relationship is worth fighting for, then I realized I didn’t actually talk about how women can get relationship advice that is trustworthy and insightful.
+I know how difficult it is to make a decision and take action towards making big changes in life.
+I also know what it’s like to get stuck in the “advice seeking stage.”
+Sometimes we focus more on asking for relationship advice, and less on listening to our own inner voices.

 Below are a few tips for getting good relationship advice for women.
 First, though, I have a question for you.
 Why are you searching for advice?
 Yes, you need help with your relationship.
 But did you know that women who ask for help often already know the answer?
-They know what they should do.
-The problem is that they’re scared, or they feel helpless and powerless.
-Sometimes it’s easier to stay stuck, to feel trapped.
-Actually taking steps to solve the problem is scary because we don’t know how our lives will turn out!
-It may be frightening, but taking action is the first tip on how to get good relationship advice for women.
-Read on, and see what I mean…
+They just don’t want to face the truth about their relationship…and themselves.

 Confession: I’m not a fan of giving or even getting relationship advice!
 I think it’s more important to follow our intuition and listen to that still small voice.
 We know what ourselves better than anyone, and we have the answers inside of us.